MunawarRaza/kubernetes/kubernetes-docs/03-pods-containers/01-pod-overview.md

 ```
 When the Pod template for a workload resource is changed, the controller creates new Pods based on the updated template instead of updating or patching the existing Pods.

+## Pod update and replacement
+Most of the metadata about a Pod is immutable.
+For example, you cannot change the `namespace`, `name`, `uid`, or `creationTimestamp` fields.

+## Storage in Pods
+A Pod can specify a set of shared storage volumes.
+All containers in the Pod can access the shared volumes, allowing those containers to share data.

+## Pod networking
+Each Pod is assigned a unique IP address for each address family.
+Every container in a Pod shares the network namespace, including the IP address and network ports.
+Inside a Pod (and only then), the containers that belong to the Pod can communicate with one another using localhost

+## Pod security settings
+To set security constraints on Pods and containers, you use the `securityContext` field in the Pod specification.
+This field gives you granular control over what a Pod or individual containers can do.

+## Resource requests and limits
+When you specify a Pod, you can optionally specify how much of each resource a container needs.
+The most common resources to specify are CPU and memory (RAM)

+### Resource Request
+When you specify the resource request for containers in a Pod, the kube-scheduler uses this information to decide which node to place the Pod on.

+### Resource Limit
+When you specify a resource limit for a container, the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set.

+CPU limits are enforced by CPU throttling.
+When a container approaches its CPU limit, the kernel restricts its access to CPU.
+Memory limits are enforced by the kernel with out-of-memory (OOM) kills when a container exceeds its limit.

+---

 ## Pod lifecycle
 Pod follows a defined lifecycle